Kong/docs.konghq.com/app/enterprise/1.3-x/health-checks-circuit-breakers.md

 have a notion of health.
 The health of an Upstream is determined based on the status of its Targets.

-The configuration of the Upstream health is done though the property `healthchecks.threshold`.
+Configuration of the Upstream's health is done though the property `healthchecks.threshold`.
 This is a percentage of minimum available target "weight" (capacity) for the Upstream to be considered healthy.